Core AI Commands

 - Modify shortcuts as needed

-Context menu items are automatically managed based on:
+Context menu items are automatically managed based on:- Current selection state

 - Available reference providers